dead-claudia/enum-proposal/README.md

 - `Table.name` - This returns the table's declared name.
 - `Table.enum` - This returns the table's parent enum.
-- `Table.has(variant)` - Return `true` if the variant has the corresponding value.
+- `Table.has(variant)` - Return `true` if the variant has a corresponding value set.
-- `Table.get(variant)` - Get the corresponding value for this variant, or throw a `ReferenceError` if it doesn't exist or hasn't been set yet.
+- `Table.get(variant)` - Get the corresponding value for this variant, return `undefined` if it doesn't exist, or throw a `ReferenceError` if it hasn't been set yet.
 - `Table.keys()` - Return an iterator for the variants in this enum.
 - `Table.values()` - Return an iterator for the values in this enum.
 - `Table.entries()` - Return an iterator for the variants and values zipped in pairs in this enum.